 Unlike the Bitcoin blockchain, which, as we have noted, is based on a two-key (public and private key) cryptography, the Monero blockchain is based on unique one-time keys and ring signatures.

 When an individual initiates a Monero transaction, the verifier is able to establish that a transaction came from a group but is not able to determine the identity of the initiator whose private key was used to produce the signature.

-Although bitcoin is a decentralized and unregulated payment method, users should understand that this does not mean that their bitcoin transactions are anonymous and hidden from scrutiny.
+Although Bitcoin is a decentralized and unregulated payment method, users should understand that this does not mean that their Bitcoin transactions are anonymous and hidden from scrutiny.
 The public nature of the blockchain combined with the increasing threat of government regulation can lead to the identification of users engaged in transacting the currency.